+If you’re studying all day, getting the right start to your day is essential.
 Start your morning with a personal routine that leaves you feeling energised and ready for the day ahead.
-Have a bath or shower, get dressed in something that isn’t pyjamas, eat breakfast, drink water, and do a home workout (if exercise is your thing).
-It will leave you feeling awake and focused.
+Have a bath or shower, get dressed in something that isn’t pyjamas, eat breakfast, drink water, and do a home working (if exercise is your thing!).
+A proper routine will leave you feeling awake and focused.

-If you need help with any of the following, you can download NHS guides for undergraduates.
-Click here to view and download all the self-help leaflets available.
+If you need help with any of the following issues, you can download NHS guides for undergraduates:

 - Alcohol and you

 - Controlling anger

 - Depression and low mood

 - Eating disorders

 - Food for thought